HariSekhon/Knowledge-Base/mac.md

 If you don't have an M3 Pro / Max - you're missing out on an excellent (but overpriced) machine.

+## Terminal

+This is where you should be spending your life if you're a techie, with a browser to supplement referencing documentation.

+- `$COLUMNS`
+  - 179 column width on my MacBook Pro 13" terminal
+  - 204 on my MacBook Pro Retina 15" terminal
+  - 215 on my Macbook Pro M3 2023 terminal - resolution gets better over time

 ## Homebrew - Package Management

 The best most widely used package manager for Mac.